 The founder of a minor party was arrested and imprisoned after failing to show up for questioning for allegedly using forged documents while trying to register his party last year.

-Phnom Penh Municipal Police spokesperson San Sokseyha said Thursday that Seam Plok had been arrested Wednesday morning at a public place in Phnom Penh based on a court order.
+Phnom Penh Municipal Police spokesperson San Sokseyha said Thursday that Seam Pluk had been arrested Wednesday morning at a public place in Phnom Penh based on a court order.

-Asked whether others were wanted for the alleged crime, Sokseyha said Plok was the only one so far being sought.
+Asked whether others were wanted for the alleged crime, Sokseyha said Pluk was the only one so far being sought.

 The Interior Ministry rejected the Heart Party’s application last year, saying the thumbprints from supporters needed to register included fakes.
 The ministry also accused the party of being backed by exiled opposition leader Sam Rainsy, who has been convicted of a series of crimes, including defamation.

-Interior Ministry spokesperson Khieu Sopheak said earlier this week that Plok would not be allowed out of the country’s borders if he tried to escape.
+Interior Ministry spokesperson Khieu Sopheak said earlier this week that Pluk would not be allowed out of the country’s borders if he tried to escape.

 Plok’s lawyer Choung Chou Ngy said he would meet his client tomorrow to discuss next steps.
-He added that he believed previous court orders against Plok had already expired.
+He added that he believed previous court orders against Pluk had already expired.

 Pluk’s spelling was corrected on November 22, 2022.